 A great fun course for new or inexperienced hospitality or retail employees wishing to learn the basic product knowledge and skills in the service and sale of wine.
-Typically run in 1 day, it’s also perfect groundwork for the wine enthusiast who wishes to delve further into the world of wine as it gives an easy introduction to wine styles, storing and serving of wine and food and wine matching.
+Typically run in 1 day, it’s also perfect groundwork for the wine enthusiast who wishes to delve further into the world of wine.
 This course is Ofqual Regulated.

 EXAMINATION 30 multiple-choice questions to be answered in 45 minutes.
 A mark of 70% required to pass.